 Many families take their beliefs and practices extremely seriously.
 When looking into improving their child’s education is no different.
 There are several different kinds of religious boarding schools that cater to just about any major belief.

 Junior Boarding Schools

-This kind of boarding schools provide education to students in middle school and below.
+This kind of boarding school provides education to students in middle school and below.
 These boarding schools are not nearly as common as the more traditional boarding school for high school-aged students.
 They are commonly known as prep-schools, as they prepare the student for further education either in a public high school or a boarding school.

 Pre-Professional Arts Schools